jaedmisten/IEL-SE-2/README.md

 remove link next to them to remove the field from the DOM.

 The 'calculate_distance_app.sql' in the root of this project is the database schema needed for this app.
-It is configured to be imported into a database named calculate_distance_app and create a table named zipcodes and then import zipcodes with their latitude/longitude coordinates.
+It is configured to be imported into a MySQL database named calculate_distance_app and create a table named zipcodes and then import zipcodes with their latitude/longitude coordinates.